Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: Data and Stacking

 We perform the stacking of the \textit{Herschel} maps on the locations of quasars in ten redshift bins, divided such that there are approximately the same number of quasars in each bin, $N\sim1100$.
 This yields redshift bins of different widths based on the number density of quasars as a function of redshift and selection effects from SDSS.
-We mean subtract the total map before stacking, and apply a local background subtraction to each $30'\times30'$ thumbnail that goes in to a stack.
+We mean subtract the total map before stacking, and apply a local background subtraction to each $30'\times30'$ thumbnail that goes in to a stack in order to subtract away the confusion-limited background that results from source blending due to the size of the SPIRE beams \citep{vier13b}.
 The local background subtraction is performed in order to eliminate any fluctuations on scales of order the size of our thumbnails that is not accounted for in the mean subtraction of the entire map.
 The local background subtraction is performed by computing the mean value of the map in a three arcminute wide annulus at the edge of each thumb nail, avoiding masked regions.
+This local background subtraction eliminates any potential bias on the stacked flux density due to the confusion-limited background emission \citep{mars09}.
+We test for any potential bias in the stacked flux via a "null" stacking analysis in Section \ref{psf}.
 The same background subtraction is applied to the model.
 For each redshift bin, the stacked signal is constructed by taking the inverse variance weighted average of the $30'\times30'$ thumbnails centered on all quasars in that redshift bin:

 Equation~(\ref{eq:stackmap}) gives the mean stacked intensity map $\bar{D_{\nu}^{\alpha}}$ of the redshift bin $\alpha$ containing $N_{\alpha}$ sources, each contributing individual map intensity $D_{i,\nu}$ in the frequency band $\nu$.
 The inverse variance weights $w_{i,\nu}$ are determined from the \textit{Herschel} error maps.
 The error maps vary between bands and are derived from the diagonal component of the pixel-pixel covariance matrices generated in the map making pipeline \citep{pata08}.
 The weights and data from masked regions of the map are excluded from the mean calculation.